Common formatting problems

 Centering Text

-There are, on occasion, places where centering text might be necessary or helpful in setting it apart from the normal text.
-This is typical of Chapter titles, Headings, or Subheadings but can also be used for a poem or other type of unique content.
+There are, on occasion, places where centering text might be necessary.
+Chapter titles, headings, or subheadings typically serve this purpose and can also apply to poems or other unique content.
 When you are typing along and decide to center some text, what choice do you have?
-You type the text and go back and space or tab on the left until you have the text approximately centered, right?
+You type the text and then add spaces or tabsuntil you have the text approximately centered, right?
 No, no, no, please don’t!
 This causes a nightmare to editors and especially graphic designers.
-All these spaces have to be removed — all of them.
-So let’s not add them in the first place, okay?
-You would not believe how easy this one is because Word has text alignment functions for centering in both Styles and in the toolbar.
-With the click of a button your text will be centered, without extra spaces.
-Your graphic designer will be so proud.
+All these spaces require removal, so let’s not add them in the first place, okay?

 How to center text with the click of the mouse.
 Using the Formatting Tool Bar to Center text In Word, if your formatting tool bar is not visible at the top of your Word document, right click on a blank space in the top tool bar and a menu will drop down.
 Make sure Formatting is checked.
 In the Formatting tool bar will be a row of three symbols of lines.
 In the first icon, the lines are aligned to the left (Align left).
 In the second icon, the lines are centered (Center), and in the last icon, all lines are the same length (Justify).
 You can type your text first and leave your cursor on the line and choose the center icon, or choose the icon first and begin typing.
 You will need to choose Align left or Justify to go back to normal justification.
 Using a Style to set Centered text *** Recommended Method *** If you would like to create a style that will do this automatically when that style is chosen, that's easily done and only has to be set once.
 If your Styles and Formatting menu is not open yet, go to the top menu under Format and choose Styles and Formatting.
 In the new list that appears, click the button labeled New Style...
 Name: Centered Style type: Paragraph Style based on: (No style) Style following paragraph: Centered Set to the same Centered style for typing multiple lines of text or set to Body Text if used for only one line of text like a headline.
 Under Formatting, chose the same font as your body text or make adjustments if you would like the text to appear different (bold, italic, larger) from your body text.
 Click the Center icon.
 Click Okay tosave the new style and close the box.
 Your new Centered style will appear in the list.
 When you select this style, the text will automatically be centered.
 If you set the Style following paragraph to Centered, you will need to select your Body Text style to go back to Normal body text.